sudhanshu1402/C-Plus-Plus-Projects/README.md

 # C++ Projects
-This repository contains a collection of C projects.
+This repository contains a collection of C++ projects.
 - College Management System
 - Scientific Calculator